All GLP-1 medications from licensed 503A pharmacies Browse Products

 What to do if you miss a liraglutide 0.6mg dose.
 Covers the 12-hour rule for daily injections, impact of missed doses at the starting level, and building consistent daily habits.

 If you miss your daily liraglutide 0.6mg injection, skip the missed dose and take your next injection at the regular scheduled time the following day.
-Do not take a double dose to compensate.
+Don't take a double dose to compensate.
 Because liraglutide is a daily injection with a 13-hour half-life, missed doses are handled differently than weekly GLP-1 medications.
 At the 0.6mg starting dose, a single missed day has virtually no impact on your progress.

 The Missed Dose Rule for Daily Liraglutide